mysocialtree/Discord-RPC-JS/README.md

 Install

-  1. Downloat the reposetory form github
+  1. Downloat the repository from github
   2. Go to https://nodejs.org/en/ and download the latest version
   3. unpack the ZIP to your Desktop
   4. Go to https://discord.com/developers/ , create a new Application and copy the APPLICATION ID